-Strengthening and stretching: Therapy-supporting exercises for die Achilles tendon in cases of achillodynia
+Strengthening and stretching: exercises for the Achilles tendon with Achillodynia

-In cases of achillodynia, eccentric training1 represents an effective yet conservative treatment method.
+Eccentric training1 is an effective conservative treatment method for Achillodynia.
 This has been shown in various studies2.
-Depending on the diagnosis and stage of the condition, additional physiotherapeutic measures can be recommended and prescribed by a medical professional.
+Depending on the diagnosis and phase of the disease, additional physiotherapy measures may be recommended and prescribed by a doctor.

-Note: When doing the exercises – for example, when raising the calves – pain in the calf muscles is to be expected during the first two weeks.
-Please be patient and keep doing the exercise consistently.
+Note: When performing the exercises - for example calf raises - you can expect pain in the calf muscles during the first two weeks.
+Please be patient and perform the exercise consistently.
 If the pain becomes too severe, reduce the number of repetitions.
-If this does not reduce the discomfort or if discomfort in everyday life increases, discontinue the exercises and contact your doctor.
+If this does not reduce the pain or if you experience increasing discomfort in everyday life, discontinue the exercises and contact your doctor.

 Quickly to the right exercises: